Darracq and Company London

-London
+A Darracq and Company Limited

-A Darracq et Cie was sold as of 30 September 1902 (the sale was not completed until the following year) to an English company, A Darracq and Company Limited.
+A Darracq et Cie was sold 30 September 1902 to a newly created English firm, A Darracq and Company Limited.
 The attraction for the British venture capitalists was that French automobile technology and industry experience led the world.
 It was incorporated in England because French law made the necessary flotation processes more difficult than English law.
 The perception from across the Atlantic in USA was that French industry was "offloading" on British investors.
-The English financial group was headed by W.B.
-Avery of W & T Avery Limited, a Birmingham scales manufacturer, J S Smith-Winby a London lawyer and a retired army officer, Colonel A Rawlinson.
-They bought A Darracq et Cie and then sold it again to other investors for five times their purchase price.
+The English financial group was headed by William Beilby Avery of W & T Avery, a Birmingham scales manufacturer, J S Smith-Winby a London lawyer and a retired army officer, Colonel A Rawlinson.
+They bought A Darracq et Cie and selling it to other investors for five times their purchase price.
 Darracq received slightly less than 50 percent of the shares in the new company.
 There was no public offering, eight other investors took up the rest of the shares.

 Further capital was raised and large sums were spent on factory expansion.
-The Suresnes site was expanded to some four acres in extent, and in England extensive premises were bought.
+The Suresnes site was expanded to some four acres, and in England extensive premises were bought.

 The Darracq & Co automobile company prospered, such that, by 1903, four models were offered: a 1.1-litre single, a 1.3 L and 1.9 L twin, and a 3.8 L four.
 The 1904 models abandoned flitch-plated wood chassis for pressed steel, and the new Flying Fifteen, powered by a 3-litre four, had its chassis made from a single sheet of steel.
 This car was Alexandre Darracq's chef d'oeuvre.
 There was nothing outstanding in its design but "every part was in such perfect balance and harmony" it became an outstanding model.
 Its exceptional quality helped the company capture a ten percent share of the French auto market.
 In late 1904 the chairman reported sales were up by 20 per cent though increased costs meant the profit had risen more slowly.
 But what was more important was they had many more orders than they could fill and the only solution was to enlarge the factory by as much as 50 per cent.
 Almost 75 per cent of 1904 output was exported.